This weekend was special to me. We went camping with a bunch of our extended family. We go camping all of the time, so that part isn’t unusual.

 Choosing to accept their sister as just another member of the family was one of the best decisions I made.

-Having half siblings is hard and as parents, our job is to encourage and support loving relationships between siblings.
+Having half-siblings is hard and as parents, our job is to encourage and support loving relationships between all types of siblings which includes half-siblings & step-siblings.
+Blended families add a whole new level of difficulty to modern parenting.

 Family is so incredibly important and I don’t want my girls to miss out on a wonderful relationship with their sister because of me and my inability to love a child.

-I know that most situations aren’t as amicable as our is, but there are a lot of little things that you can do as a parent to foster positive relationships.
+I know that most situations aren’t as amicable as our is, but there are a lot of little things that you can do as a parent to foster positive half siblings relationships.

 - Ask questions about their siblings.
 Show genuine interest.